Vidzhel/talks/distributed-system-essentials/slides/01-reducing-dependency/index.md

 ![Untitled](./slides/01-reducing-dependency/three-legged-run.png)

 Notes:
-- goal is to make the unit
+- goal is to make the unit:
   - autonomous, available, independent
 - it's easier to locate error, extend
 - no strong dependency between context
 - a team is responsible for one or a couple of BCs